danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

   - "Off with the Digital Distractions!"
 ---

 I was inspired to write this after reading a post about how big tech companies organize their software engineering processes and the [curious absence of scrum](https://blog.pragmaticengineer.com/project-management-at-big-tech/) at these companies.
-While I don't work at a FAANG (or MAANA given some company renames!), I am fortunate to be working on a team where engineers are empowered to be self organizing, and try different ways of working to optimize for results, developer productivity, and overall quality of life.
+While I don't work at a FAANG (or MAANA given some company renames), I am fortunate to be working on a team where engineers are empowered to be self organizing, and try different ways of working to optimize for results, developer productivity, and overall quality of life.

 To this end, our team has moved increasingly to an asynchronous work style and the results have been fantastic.
 This post will walk through why we decided to try this, how we're doing it, and address some common concerns.